 First apply to Study Away, Undergraduate, or Graduate, so we can find all of the major scholarships you qualify for.
 After that, check here to see if you qualify for these additional funds and scholarships.

 - Undergraduates, visit Undergraduate Research.
 Stipends in the amount of $1,000 are awarded every semester that fund your research alongside of a faculty mentor.
 You may also qualify for the Burton-Fowler Undergraduate Research Award.

-- FDN undergraduates, contact Hea Jin Park to see if you qualify for the Berdanier Grant, which lets you conduct research with faculty and research teams.
+- NUTR undergraduates, contact Hea Jin Park to see if you qualify for the Berdanier Grant, which lets you conduct research with faculty and research teams.

 - HDFS doctoral students, contact Steve Kogan to see if you qualify for the Price and Coker Award.

 - Graduate students, the Jan Hathcote Social Science Academic Support Fund and graduate research grants program is for FACS M.S. or doctoral graduate students who have identified their research project, have the support of their major professor, and have a strong interest in the social sciences in the various departments of the college.
-A two page proposal, brief statement of proposed research plan and budget request for funds are due September 30th.
-Current FACS students should consult with their faculty advisors and obtain a copy of the guidelines from the Dean’s Office or the department office.
-Up to $1,500 is available for the academic year 2021-2022.
+A two page proposal, brief statement of proposed research plan and budget request for funds are due September 15th.
+Current FACS students should consult with their faculty advisors.
+Up to $1,500 is available each academic year.

 Undergraduate + graduate students, view the Don Bower Extension Experience Fund, which grants $1,000 for travel, conference fees, supplies, or other internship needs.